opendcs/opendcs/docs/source/install-guide.rst

 After you are finished, hit the Save Changes button at the bottom and exit OpenDCS completely.

-You are now read to run the migration tool as shown above.
+You are now ready to run the migration tool as shown above.

 You should now run run dbimport in the following order: